garrandall/popular-music-data/tracks/tower-of-strength-gene-mcdaniels.md

 And I'd walk out that door

-And you'd be down on your knees, ahh-huh
+And you'd be down on your knees, ah-huh
 You'd be calling to me-ee-ee
 But a tower of a-strength is a-something
 I'll never be